 When it comes to claiming long-term disability benefits for chronic pain in Canada, you might be eligible for one of two types of disability benefits: the Canada Pension Plan (CPP) and long-term disability insurance.

 CPP Disability Benefits for Chronic Pain

-The CPP was designed to support Canadians after retirement and it also covers disability benefits that start once you become disabled and last until you are 65.
-After that, these disability benefits are converted into regular pensions.
+The CPP was designed to support Canadians after retirement.
+However, it also covers disability benefits that start once you become disabled and last until you are 65.
+After that, these disability benefits get converted into regular pensions.

-To be eligible for the CPP disability benefits, you are required to have worked for four out of the past six years and to have paid payroll taxes.
+To be eligible for the CPP disability benefits, you need to have worked for four out of the past six years, and paid payroll taxes.
 The CPP requires you to prove that your disability is both prolonged and severe, leaving you unable to work.

 Long-term Disability Benefits for Chronic Pain

-Group disability insurance policies are the most common type of disability insurances available in Canada.
+Group disability insurance are the most common type of disability benefits in Canada.
 If your employer has insured you as part of a group, you are receiving your disability insurance through your job.
-These group disability insurance policies provide both long-term and short-term disability benefits.
+These group disability insurance policies often provide both long-term and short-term disability benefits.